njg107/Bank-Authentication-Dataset-analysis-using-Deep-Learning-TensorFlow/README.md

 # Bank-Authentication-Dataset-analysis-using-Deep-Learning-TensorFlow
-Using deep learning to make highly accurate predictions/analysis on fabricated bank data
+Using deep learning to make highly accurate predictions/analysis on fabricated bank authentication data